-Enclosed for filing, please find the Semi-Annual Report for the period of June 1, 2022 through May 31, 2023, Program Year 14, of Duquesne Light Company's Energy Efficiency and Conservation Phase IV Plan.
-Duquesne Light is also providing a copy of this Report to the Act 129 Statewide Evaluator.
+Enclosed for filing, please find a Revised Semi-Annual Report for the period of June 1, 2022 through May 31, 2023, Program Year 14, of Duquesne Light Company's Energy Efficiency and Conservation Phase IV Plan.
+This Revised Report corrects certain errant figures included in Table 4 and Figure 4 of the Report originally filed on January 18, 2023, at this docket.
+Duquesne Light is also providing a copy of this Revised Report to the Act 129 Statewide Evaluator.